YixuanSeanZhou/Quantized_Neural_Nets/README.md

 In this section, we will give a guidance on running our code contained in `quantization_scripts` and the implementation of other two counterparts `adhoc_quantization_scripts` and `retraining_scripts` are very similar to `quantization_scripts`.

-Before getting started, run in the root directory of the repo, run `mkdir models`to create a directory in which we will store the quantized model.
+1. Before getting started, run in the root directory of the repo and run `mkdir models`to create a directory in which we will store the quantized model.

-The entry point of the project starts with `quantization_scripts/quantize.py`.
+2. The entry point of the project starts with `quantization_scripts/quantize.py`.
-Once the file is opened, there is a hyperparameter section for one to specify the batch size that is used for quantization, the scalar of each type of the layers, the percentile for each type of layers, and etc. One can specify the hyperparameters that will be used in this quantization experiment.

-One thing to note is the  `model_name` parameter.
-This `model_name` should be the same as the model that you try to quantize.
-After you selected a `model_name`, assuming you are still in the root directory of this repo, run `mkdir models/{model_name}`, where the `{model_name}` should be the string value that you provided for the `model_name` parameter in the `quantize.py` file.
+Once the file is opened, there is a section to set hyperparameters, for example, the `model_name` parameter, the number of bits/batch size used for quantization, the scalar of alphabets, the probability for subsampling in CNNs etc. Note that the `model_name` mentioned above should be the same as the model that you will quantize.
+After you selected a `model_name` and assuming you are still in the root directory of this repo, run `mkdir models/{model_name}`, where the `{model_name}` should be the python string that you provided for the `model_name` parameter in the `quantize.py` file.
 If the directory already exists, you can skip this step.

-Then navigate to the `logs` directory and run `python3 init_logs.py`.
+4. Then navigate to the `logs` directory and run `python3 init_logs.py`.
 This will prepare a log file which is used to store the results of the experiment.

-Lastly, navigate into the `quantization_scripts` directory, run `python3 quantize.py` to start the experiment.
+5. Lastly, navigate into the `quantization_scripts` directory, run `python3 quantize.py` to start the experiment.